MohidulHaqueTushar/analyze-Time_Series/README.md

 # analyze-Time_Series
 This repository is to:
-  - understand time series
+  - Understand time series
-  - process and manipulate time series data
+  - Process and manipulate time series data
-  - analyze and visualize time series data
+  - Analyze and visualize time series data
-  - classical time series forecasting methods as baselines
+  - Classical time series forecasting methods as baselines